Project Update (May 1, 2018):

-The Department of Neighborhoods' Landmarks Preservation Board plans to consider nomination of the East Pine Substation for landmark status at a meeting to which the public is invited:
+The Department of Neighborhoods' Landmarks Preservation Board plans to consider designation of the East Pine Substation for landmark status at a meeting on May 2nd to which the public is invited:

 What is the East Pine Substation Reliability Upgrade and Wall Expansion Project?